A complete list of things to do in Mostar whether you are just coming on a day trip or staying in Mostar for a few days.

 Always, always triple-check the information you were given, especially when it comes to inter-city travel.
 Only because one person, in one place says there are no busses, it doesn’t mean it’s true.
 Triple check.

-Only Slovenia is within the Schengen Area so individual visa rules will apply.
+Only Slovenia and Croatia are within the Schengen Area so individual visa rules will apply.
+In 2024 we will also see Romania and Bulgaria joining Schengen Area.

 Only Slovenia, Kosovo, Montenegro and Croatia use Euros.
 All other countries use their own currency.
 In some touristy spots, you will be able to use Euros but dont take it for granted.
 You will pay for a coffee pot from a souvenir stand in Mostar in Euros, but the supermarket will ask for Bosnian Marks.